Phase diagrams of spin-2 Floquet spinor Bose-Einstein condensates: Ground-state phase diagrams

-Once possible ground states are known, it would be interesting to show how they participate to phase diagram in the parameter space of periodic driving $(q_0,\mathcal{Q})$.
-As the spin-singlet scattering $\Tilde{c}_2$ may play an important role in above ground states, we consider different phase diagrams by varying the sign of $\Tilde{c}_2$ for the fixed spin-independent interaction $\Tilde{c}_{0}>0$ and spin-spin interaction $\Tilde{c}_{1}>0$.
+Once possible states are known, it would be interesting to show how they participate to ground-state phase diagram in the parameter space of periodic driving $(q_0,\mathcal{Q})$.
+For convenience, we scale all energy terms by $\left\vert \Tilde{c}_{2}\right\vert $ in the following study.